M-AKIMOTOO/vdif2spec/README.md

-Recommended RAM = 32 GB or more
+Recommended RAM is 32 GB or more

 # Rust Version
 cargo run --release